synergy-design-system/synergy-design-system/packages/metadata/data/layers/rules/component/component:syn-input.md

 - Ensure input fields are usable on all screen sizes.
 On smaller screens, consider using larger touch targets for input fields.
 - Placeholder text should offer a hint of what the user should write and must always go together with a label.
 - Prefer keeping the input enabled by default by relying on default values or by validating on submit.
-- Use the "visually disabled" attribute to keep disabled elements focusable, hoverable, and able to show tooltips, as they're otherwise removed from the tab order and inaccessible to screen readers.
 - Use "autocomplete" attribute to enable automated browser assistance when filling out forms.

 ## Related Templates